All 6 Putter Neck Types – Which Hosel Fits Your Style

 How do I choose a hosel for my putter?

-If you use the information we provided about the different types of hosels, you should have no problem finding the right putter suited to your needs as a player.
+We provided about the different types of hosel, so you have no problem finding the right putter suited to your needs as a player.
 If you would prefer a putter fitting, that is another way to decide.

-Always keep in mind that different neck putters will create either a more face balanced design or increase toe hang, and it’s best to know which one you need to make yourself more effective on the greens.
+Keep in mind that different neck putters create either a more face-balanced design or increase toe hang, and it’s best to know which one you need to make yourself more effective on the greens.

 Final Thoughts – Optimizing Putter Neck Types

-At this point, you should feel more comfortable deciding whether a slant neck vs flow neck or a single bend vs. double bend putter shaft is the best for your game.
-One of the most significant differences golfers see when paying attention to their putter neck style is more consistency in putts.
-There is a match out there that will help you improve clubface angle at impact and finally get the confidence you need in your putting strokes.
+Feel comfortable deciding whether a slant neck vs flow neck or a single bend vs. double bend putter shaft is the best for your game.
+Golfers notice increased consistency in putts when paying attention to their putter neck style.
+There is a match that helps you improve clubface angle at impact and get confidence in your putting strokes.